How to Survive Hell Week in Football

 Drink sports drinks during practice.
 You should drink 5 to 9 oz. of sports drink to replenish electrolytes about every 20 minutes, or whenever you feel thirsty.
 This will help prevent muscle cramping soreness and also more serious issues such as heat stroke.

-Take a cold bath.
-During practice, your blood vessels open up.
-The extreme soreness you feel after a hard practice results from lactic acid entering your muscles through the blood vessels.
-If you take a cold bath within an hour after football practice, the cold water will constrict your blood vessels and reduce the amount of lactic acid -- thereby reducing your soreness.
+Take a cold bath after practice.
+If you take a cold bath within an hour after football practice, the cold water will constrict your blood vessels and help reduce the amount of swelling in your muscles from the hard workouts.
+This will help to reduce soreness and make the next workout less painful.

 Consume protein and carbohydrates within 30 minutes after practice.
 Chocolate milk is an option, as are specially-made sports drinks that contain protein and carbs.
 Both protein and carbs enhance muscle recovery and repair.
 Recovery drinks will also help you rehydrate after practice.
 Consuming foods with protein and carbs such as a protein or nutrition bar is also an option.